davidrmh/Evidential-Time-Series-Clustering/notes.md

 * Do pairs trading with these stocks.

 * Ignoring clusters we could also use the kernel to detect the “globally” less affine pair of stocks and do pairs trading strategies.

+### Correlation matrix and pairs trading

+* In principle, if $S_1$ and $S_2$ belong to the same cluster, then they have a positive correlation.
+This is supported by some plots I made in **R**.

+* In line with this observation:

+    * For each cluster we can compute the correlation matrix of price returns (Adj Close price).

+    * Detect the lowest correlation cofficient in the matrix.

+    * Create the pair $(S_i, S_j)$ corresponding to this correlation coefficient and do pairs trading.

+    * I need to think how to use the uncertainty quantification in my favor.